codership/documentation/galeracluster/source/kb/wan-latency.rst

 .. rst-class:: article-stats

-   Length: 221 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 221 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 When using Galera Cluster over a :abbr:`WAN (Wide Area Network)`, remember that WAN links can have exceptionally high latency.
 You can check this by taking Round-Trip Time (RTT) measurements between cluster nodes.
 If there is a latency, you can correct for this by adjusting all of the temporal parameters.

-.. rst-class:: kb
+.. rst-class:: section-heading
 .. rubric:: Recommendations

 To take RTT measurements, use ``ping`` on each cluster node to ping the others.
 For example, if you were to log into the node at ``192.168.1.1``, you might execute something like the following from the command-line: